awe-chute/wxapp/README.md

 4.)
 Update "client" PlantTracker.jsx and the invoke URL with the IP address of the EC2 instance.

-5.) npm start the client to connect to the backend services.
+5.) "npm install" and then "npm start" the client to connect to the backend services.

 # work remaining
 - Add MySQL database for plant list